ZASamm/the-peace-of-mind-project/README.md

 - About section

-- Information cards on various mental health topics with links provided to external sources for further infomation.
+- Information cards on various mental health topics with links provided to external sources for further information.

-- Carousel with posative messaging.
+- Carousel with positive messaging.

 - Footer with social media links